rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     mpirun -v -np 2 --hostfile ~/mpi_hosts /root/samples/connectivity

-If you don't get any errors, you have just successfully created and tested your own tiny cloud cluster!
+If you don't get any errors, you have just successfully created and tested your own cloud cluster!
 To increase the size of the cluster, add two more nodes using the same procedure.

-To test the connectivity between the four-node cluster, execute the following command:
+To test the connectivity within the four-node cluster, execute the following command:

     mpirun -v -np 4 --hostfile ~/mpi_hosts /root/samples/connectivity